shayantabaei/agent-executor/docs/security-model.md

 - Original input files are excluded from generated artifacts
 - Binary files are returned as metadata-only artifacts for now

-Small UTF-8 text artifacts may be returned inline in the API response.
+Small UTF-8 text artifacts may be returned inline in the API or MCP response.

 Larger files and binary files are returned as metadata-only artifacts for now.
 Future binary artifact support may add base64-encoded content for small binary files.